Mala1180/PPS-22-satify/doc/report/5-implementation.md

 ## Alberto Paganelli

 Initially, I was involved in the analysis of the Tseitin transformation algorithm and its phases.
-In order to obtain a better understanding of the algorithm, I started to analyze the algorithm's phases, keeping an eye on how to decompose them.
+To obtain a better understanding of the algorithm,
+I started to analyze the algorithm's phases, keeping an eye on how to decompose them.
 Obviously, the Expression data structure was necessary to represent formulas and work with them, so, with the team, we defined the `Expression` data structure.